oshliaer/google-apps-script-awesome-list/readme.md

 ### Images & Pictures

 - [ImgApp](https://github.com/tanaikech/ImgApp) This is a library of image tools for Google Apps Script

+### Pack modules and universal libraries

+- [classroomtechtools/modularLibraries](https://github.com/classroomtechtools/modularLibraries.gs) A collection of importable, modular libraries for any gas project.

 [goto top ⇑](#google-apps-script-list)